waldzellai/metatool-app/README.md

 Check out demos at https://metamcp.com/

-⚠️ Warning: there are some known compatibility issues on Windows depending on the MCP client implementation, refer to https://github.com/metatool-ai/metatool-app/issues/15
+⚠️ Warning: there are some known compatibility issues on Windows depending on the MCP client implementation, refer to https://github.com/metatool-ai/metatool-app/issues/15 for discussion or workaround solutions.

 ## Architecture Overview